ktimothy/Spidermonkey/README.md

 ## About this repository

+ - Adopted to work with https://github.com/PeyTy/SpiderMonkey-AIR-ANE
+ - Engine version is 28
  - This is NOT the official SpiderMonkey standalone project.
 Official repo is [here](https://developer.mozilla.org/en-US/docs/SpiderMonkey)
  - Only contains the SpiderMonkey source code and needed files to compile it
  - Contains a few patches to make it compile on iOS (device and simulator)